boundir/RedefineUnits/RedefineUnits/ReadMe.txt

 [/code]
 [list]
 [*] Gatekeeper is not Robotic but is weak against Tech (Bluescreen, EMP).
+[*] All Characters from Gatekeeper group are not weak against Tech (Bluescreen, EMP).
 [*] Sectoid is a Psionic unit.
 [*] Archon King will not show in the Shadow Chamber informations.
 [*] Archon won't take damage from falling.